woodpecker-ci/woodpecker/docs/docs/30-administration/22-backends/40-kubernetes.md

 ### `KUBERNETES_SERVICE_HOST` environment variable

-Like the below env vars used for configuration, this can be set in the `env:` sections of the agent.
+Like the below env vars used for configuration, this can be set in the environment fonfiguration of the agent.
+It configures the address of the Kubernetes API server to connect to.

-> Default: empty

-Address of the Kubernetes API server to connect to.
-If running Agent within Kubernetes, this will already be set by Kubernetes and require no further configuration.
-If not running in a Kubernetes pod, you need to set it.
+If running the agent within Kubernetes, this will already be set and you don't have to add it manually.

 ## Configuration